burkeholland/quick-start/src/chapters/chapter2.md

 <StackLayout orientation="vertical">
 ```

 Each of those components will be stacked on top of each other, vertically.
-Learn more about creating NativeScript layouts here and here.
+Learn more about creating NativeScript layouts [here](http://docs.nativescript.org/layouts) and [here](http://developer.telerik.com/featured/demystifying-nativescript-layouts/).

-**Exercise: Based on the login code, let's create a frontend for our registration screen.**
+**Exercise: Create a stacked layout for our registration screen.**

 In /views/register/register.xml, add the following markup: